polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Hyperlambda/02 - An Ajax primer.md

 ### Managed Ajax internals

-Phosphorus Five contains a _managed_ Ajax library, which can be found [here](https://github.com/polterguy/phosphorusfive/tree/master/core/p5.ajax).
-This Ajax library is built upon WebForms from ASP.NET, but Phosphorus Five has little in common with traditional WebForms applications.
+Phosphorus Five contains a _managed_ Ajax library.
+This Ajax library is built upon WebForms from ASP.NET, but Phosphorus Five has little in common with traditional WebForms applications - So don't let that scare you.

 Managed Ajax simply implies that the use of JavaScript for the most parts are *optional*.
 With p5.ajax, you do not need to use
 JavaScript at all to create rich interactive Ajax web pages.
 You *can* use JavaScript if you wish, and using JavaScript is in